Samsung/tizen-docs/docs/application/native/guides/app-management/component-manager.md

 1. Get the information of the currently-installed component with `component_manager_get_component_info()`.
 Use the obtained component ID and `component_info_h` handle of the component with received information as the parameter.

+   To get a component's information, the component must be installed.
    ```
    component_info_h component_info = NULL;
    int ret = component_manager_get_component_info(`Your Component ID`, &component_info);